MightyCristof/QSED/README.md

         create_galtemp,'galtemp.sav',ebv,red,inst

-5. Prep photometry for qSED modeling.
+5. Prep photometry for QSED modeling.
 The procedure "READ_CARROL2021.PRO" is specific to my own dataset for Carroll+2021.
 I've provided it for reference, as well as a more generalized procedure, "READ_PHOTOMETRY.PRO".
 The procedure assumes the data is contained in a .FITS file and in the "data/" directory.
 It also assumes the names of